chen-dylan-liang/Reduced_ARAP_Deformation/README.md

-# ARAP_Parameterization_Deformation
+# Reduced_ARAP_Deformation
-- Committed to 2020-2021 Spring/Summer Zhejiang University Advanced Computer Graphics course.
+- Committed to 2024-2025 Spring/Summer Yale University CPSC 510.
 - Please do not cheat.
 For good of both of us.
-- ARAP Deformation and Parameterization.
 - Deformation is interactive.
-- Xcode project.
-MacOS executable file.
-Compiled with -ofast optimization.
 - Dependencies: Eigen3/igl(No core algorithms about ARAP are used. igl is only used for user interaction and flip avoid line searching.)/OpenGL/GLFW3/OpenCV
 - Some code for user interaction (in call_back.h) adapted from https://github.com/alecjacobson/geometry-processing-deformation
 - image.h and image.cpp adapted from http://10.76.1.181/courses/training/mitF04/assignments/